Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 1. collect all their SNX collateral and debt from v2x
 2. create a new staking account on v3 with the supplied {accountId}
 3. put the collateral and debt into this newly created staking account
-4. send the created staking account to the msg.sender.
+4. send the created staking account to the ERC2771Context._msgSender().

 **Parameters**
 * `accountId` (*uint128*) - the new account id that the user wants to have. can be any non-zero integer that is not already occupied.